City-of-Helsinki/kukkuu-admin/README.md

 Fetches the schema from backend and updates typing information.

-### `yarn update-translations`

-Updates translation files from the Google spreadsheet

 ### `yarn test:browser`

 Runs browser tests against your local version of the application (assumes port `3001`).